Wild Mouse (Blackpool Pleasure Beach): Ride experience

-Upon dispatch from the station, two 90° turns lead to the lift hill.
-At the top of the ride came the first of many 90° turns.
-Trim brakes were present just before the next turn, which lead to the first drop.
-Following this drop, the ride went through a traditional zig-zag section, commonly found on all wild mouse coasters, where the car darted through many hairpin turns.
-Following this were two more 90° turns, followed immediately by two steep drops.
+Upon dispatch from the station, two 90-degree turns led to the lift hill.
+At the top of the ride came the first of multiple 90-degree turns.
+Trim brakes were present just before the next turn, which led to the first drop.
+Following this drop, the car traversed a series of hairpin turns, then two more 90-degree turns, followed immediately by two steep drops.
 These were followed by a turnaround out of the structure over the queue lines.
-The car would travel towards the lift hill, before a right-left chicane changed its direction again.
-This was immediately followed by the final dip and another 90° turn.
+The car travelled towards the lift hill, before a right-left chicane changed its direction again.
+This was immediately followed by the final dip and another 90-degree turn.
 One final turn brought the car back into the station.